 My name is Mike Flannigan.
-I am the head of the Adrenal Disease Support Group for the Houston, Texas.
-We have 46 NADF
+I run this website for the Adrenal Disease Support Group for the Houston, Texas.

-members in the Houston area and another 82 spread across Texas.
+We have 46 NADF members in the Houston area and another 82 spread across Texas.
 Many more across the globe.

 I have Addison's disease.
 When people ask me what Addison's disease is, I typically tell them that it is very rare, is probably